Stockholm Metro: Rolling stock

+Current rolling stock

 C20

-The C20 car is double-articulated, 46.5 m in length, 2.9 m in width, 3.8 m in height, and weighs 67 t.
+The C20 stock (also branded C25 or C20U during refurbishment) is double-articulated, 46.5 m in length, 2.9 m in width, 3.8 m in height, and weighs 67 t.
 It uses only four bogies, two under the middle part, and one under each end part of car.
 The car takes 126 seated passengers, and 288 standing passengers.
 Three such units normally form a train.
 The C20 stock cars were built between 1997 and 2004 and first entered service in 1998.

 A single prototype car designated C20F stock is in use.
 Built on Bombardier Transportation's FICAS technology, it has a lighter body, much thinner side walls, and more space compared to the regular C20, by using a sandwich-like composite construction of the body.
 It also has air-conditioning for passenger area, whereas standard C20 has air-conditioning only for the driver's cab.
-However only the last 70 C20 units produced (2200-2270) are equipped with air conditioning in the drivers cab.
+However, only the last 70 C20 units produced (2200-2270) are equipped with air conditioning in the drivers cab.
 All other C20 units completely lack air conditioning.
-Therefore units lacking air conditioning are usually placed in the middle of trains and moved to the blue line during the summer, where the air conditioning is the least needed.
+Therefore, units lacking air conditioning are usually placed in the middle of trains and moved to the blue line during the summer, where the air conditioning is the least needed, as it is almost exclusively underground.
 The C20F weighs 65 t, other exterior measurements are the same as for the C20.
 The C20F has the same number of seats as the C20, but has space for 323 standing passengers.

+After about 20 years in service (22 years for the oldest cars and 16 years for the youngest cars), the C20 had reached about half its lifetime, and a refurbishment was necessary.
+The first refurbished train set (three cars) was officially put into service on November 20, 2020.
+The refurbishment of all cars was completed in 2024.
+These refurbished cars, also known as C25, feature an upgraded interior similar to the C30 among other improvements.
+All original C20 units had been refurbished by February 2024.